Olga Bell: 2015-present: Incitation and Tempo

-On 12 August 2015, Nowness premiered the video for "Goalie", the last track on Incitation, which Bell co-directed with Christina Ladwig.
+In August 2015, Nowness premiered the video for "Goalie", the last track on Incitation, which Bell co-directed with Christina Ladwig.
 Bell also worked with Noah Kalina to produce a lyric video for the EP's title track.
-Incitation was released on 16 October 2015.
-Pitchfork compared it to works by FKA Twigs and Björk, saying it "has an economy of purpose and more serious bent than her previous electronic work" and praising its "melismatic melodies and damaged electronic architecture" while also lamenting that it "hints in plenty of promising directions but hesitates from going all the way toward them."
+Pitchfork compared Incitation to works by FKA Twigs and Björk, saying it "has an economy of purpose and more serious bent than her previous electronic work" and praising its "melismatic melodies and damaged electronic architecture", while also lamenting that it "hints in plenty of promising directions but hesitates from going all the way toward them".

-On 9 March 2016, Bell released "Randomness", which Pitchfork named Best New Track.
-After releasing videos for "Randomness" and "ATA", Bell announced that Tempo, her third full-length album would be released on 27 May 2016.
-On Tempo, Bell explored dance music genres in order to create a record "first for the body, then for the mind."
-The Quietus said it "takes the recognisable features of a genre and subverts them, playing on our conceptions of musical familiarity and never letting the audience grow complacent."
+In March 2016, Bell released "Randomness", which Pitchfork named Best New Track.
+On her third full-length album, Tempo, Bell explored dance music genres in order to create a record "first for the body, then for the mind".
+The Quietus said it "takes the recognisable features of a genre and subverts them, playing on our conceptions of musical familiarity and never letting the audience grow complacent".

-In the summer of 2016, Bell toured in the U.S. and Europe supporting Chairlift, Empress Of, and Yeasayer.
+Also in 2016, Bell toured the U.S. and Europe in support of Chairlift, Empress Of, and Yeasayer.